tony-baglien/JS_SNEK/readme.md

 I used a youtube video to help, though it was not a copy and paste job, so that must count for something right?

 https://www.youtube.com/watch?v=AaGK-fj-BAM&t=1264s

+#May 19 2021

+I added menus for starting, pausing and game over.
+Honestly the design is terrible, I will refine when I finishe the point system .
+Please don't jusdge me